 “I have been trying to do anything that could possibly help my father and my community.
 I don’t know if it’s helping, I don’t know if anything would help.
 I just don’t want to regret,” she said.

-“I Dream One Day That… We Can Be Together Again.”
+‘I Dream One Day We Can Be Together Again’

 Eric’s father, Ye Jia, was also arrested for practicing Falun Gong.
-Like his father, Eric’s close relatives that include his grandmother and aunties had also been arrested several times for the same reason and had been subjected to different forms of torture while imprisoned.
+Like his father, Eric’s close relatives, including his grandmother and aunties, had also been arrested several times for the same reason and had been subjected to different forms of torture while imprisoned.

-For instance, in April 2013, when Eric’s father was detained under an eight-year sentence, guards tortured him by pouring pungent liquid into his nose while hanging him upside down; the guards refused to allow him to seek treatment when he vomited blood months later, Minghui.org reported.
+For instance, in April 2013, when Eric’s father was in jail for an eight-year sentence, guards tortured him by pouring pungent liquid into his nose while hanging him upside down; the guards refused to allow him to seek treatment when he vomited blood for months later.

 “There is nothing wrong to have faith in Falun Dafa.
 The CCP used all kinds of means to make us give up our beliefs,” Eric said to a crowd that had gathered at Martin Place in Sydney in 2018 to commemorate the lives lost at the hands of the CCP.

-“I dream one day that they can be free and we can be together again,” Eric said.
+“I dream one day that they can be free and we can be together again.”

 No Hope for Reunion

-While the above five families are waiting anxiously for the day to reunite with their fathers, this reunion day would never arrive for a 19-year-old girl—her dad had been persecuted to death.
+While many families are waiting anxiously for the day they can reunite with their fathers, for countless others, this reunion day would never arrive.

 “In my memory, most of my childhood was spent in fear and horror,” said Xu Xinyang at a forum on Dec.
 4, 2018, on Capitol Hill to highlight the deteriorating human rights situation in China.